 - Proven results: Does the attorney have a proven track record of securing favorable results in Medicare fraud audits, investigations, prosecutions, and appeals?

 With experience handling a wide variety of cases involving federal criminal offenses, Attorney Nick Oberheiden has consistently proven to get the results his clients like to see.
 Attorney Oberheiden has successfully argued cases against a number of United States federal agencies, including the Department of Justice, Department of Defense, and the Federal Bureau of Investigation.

 As a former federal prosecutor for the United States Department of Justice, Attorney Lynette S. Byrd has a unique perspective in dealing with criminal offenses and cases for our clients.
 Attorney Byrd defends individuals and corporate clients who are under investigation by state and federal agencies or have been accused of federal crimes.

 Attorney Bill C. McMurry has practiced law for over 30 years, giving him a wide range of experience and the knowledge necessary to represent any client successfully.
 He regularly works with physicians, companies, boards of directors, and executives in cases involving federal investigations, internal audits, and complex litigation.

 Attorney Glenn Harrison has a wide variety of litigation experience and has spent his career successfully representing clients in cases involving antitrust law, health care law, and financial law, among other areas.
 He is a former Special Assistant U.S. Attorney, a former Department of Justice Trial Attorney, and a former federal prosecutor.

 If you have more questions about the appellate process for Medicare contractor audits or the considerations involved in filing a civil or criminal Medicare fraud appeal, we encourage you to contact us for a free case assessment.
-To speak with our team of experienced lawyers in confidence, please call (888) 680-1745 or inquire online now.
+To speak with our team of experienced medicare appeals lawyers in confidence, please call (888) 680-1745 or inquire online now.